smilofoundation/smilo-deployer/readme.md

 This repo contains a bunch of shell scripts to aid on creating Smilo local networks for development proposes.

-## Download Smilo release:
+## Download the latest Smilo release:
 `
-./geth-config.sh v1.9.2.4
+./geth-config.sh v1.9.7.1
 `

 ## Download Blackbox release: